kaxxa123/amareleo-chain/code_migration.md

     __Dependent__ on `LedgerService`, `StorageService`, `Ready`, `Proposal`

-* `/node/sync/src/block_sync.rs` - Implements `BlockSyncMode` and `BlockSync`. `BlockSync` is reponsible for syncing Blocks across peers.
-This is largely unecessary for amareleo-chain.
-At this stage we are keeping a minimal implementation with no network access.
-Later we might remove this altogether.

-    __Dependent__ on `LedgerService`, `BlockLocators`

 * `/node/bft/src/sync/mod.rs` - Implements the `Sync` module which is resposnbile to sync the ledger from storage and keeping the ledger in a synced state.
 In snarkos, `Sync` receives messages from other peer `Worker` instances.
 However in amareleo-chain all that communication was removed.
 In snarkos, `Sync` employes `BlockSync` for exchanging blocks with peers.
 In amareleo-chain this `BlockSync` dependency was removed with some of its functianality merged into `Sync`.

     __Dependent__ on `Storage`, `LedgerService`, `BlockLocators`